AI-Driven Prediction of Cancer Pain Episodes: A Hybrid Decision Support Approach: Discussion and Conclusion

 This study introduces a hybrid AI framework that integrates traditional machine learning with a large language model to forecast pain episodes in hospitalized lung cancer patients using real-world EHR data.
-By combining structured clinical variables with unstructured text interpretation, the model delivers clinically actionable predictions at 48 and 72 hours post-admission (Acc = 0.874 and 0.917, respectively), delivering actionable predictions at clinically meaningful horizons, with strong potential for deployment in real-world hospital workflows.
+By combining structured clinical variables with unstructured text interpretation, the model delivers actionable predictions at 48 and 72 hours post-admission (Accuracy = 0.876 and 0.917, respectively), demonstrating strong potential for deployment in real-world hospital workflows.

 \textbf{ML Module}.
-Incorporating structured representations of medication dosage—extracted from clinical text—significantly improved short-term pain prediction.
+Incorporating structured representations of medication dosage extracted from clinical text significantly improved short-term pain prediction.
 The 48-hour models benefited from recent analgesic patterns, especially strong and moderate opioids, indicating that near-term pain risk is sensitive to ongoing treatment.
 In contrast, medication variables had limited impact on 72-hour predictions, where systemic indicators like inflammatory and hematological markers dominated, reflecting baseline physiological status.

-These findings support dynamic model updates, ideally every 24 hours, to reflect evolving treatment and clinical status.
-Real-time integration of analgesic patterns enhances short-term forecasting, while longer-range predictions benefit from comprehensive physiological profiling.
-The ability to derive predictive features from free-text medication records underscores the value of structured abstraction from unstructured EHR data.
+These findings support dynamic model updates, ideally every 24 hours, incorporating real-time analgesic patterns for short-term forecasting and comprehensive physiological profiling for longer-range predictions.
+The ability to derive predictive features from free-text medication records further underscores the value of structured abstraction from unstructured EHR data.

 \textbf{LLM Module}.
 The use of LLM enabled flexible and scalable processing of unstructured clinical data.
 Its ability to integrate diverse information sources without manual preprocessing marked a significant advancement over traditional ML pipelines.
 The use of RAG significantly enhanced the robustness of the prediction framework.